ToonDawg/srg-form-validation/README.md

 # Technical Task Submission - Registration Form

 Hey there! thanks for checking out my technical task submission.
 As asked, I built a registration form using React for the frontend and .NET WebApi for the backend.
-The application allows users to submit information and it includes security measures to protect against common web security threats such as end-to-end validation and https.
+The application allows users to submit information, which is validated on the client and server side.

 ## Installation